dartmouth-cs98/18w-runningmates-backend/README.md

 # RunningMates Backend Service
-TODO: short project description, some sample screenshots or mockups

 ### Project Description
 RunningMates is a mobile application that utilizes various third-party APIs to compile personal fitness data to connect individuals looking for new connections with others who share their passions in various outdoor activities.
 The application will use state-of-art data analytic techniques to provide users with the best recommendations of events and people in their area, based on their skill levels and preferences.